negrinho/deep_architect/CONTRIBUTING.md

 will help you write code that fits well with the existing code.
 This guarantees that the focus stays on the functionality rather than in differences in code style.
+We configured an autoformatter in VS Code to accomplish this effortlessly.

 <!-- Naming guidelines for variables, functions, and files. -->
 Readable variable names are preferred for function names, function arguments,